Great Falls Lake & Rocky Creek Lake, South Carolina, USA

 - Statistics / Weather / Helpful Links

-- Shop Great Falls Lake & Rocky Creek Lake Gifts
+- Great Falls Lake & Rocky Creek Lake Gifts

 Looking for Great Falls Lake & Rocky Creek Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

-All About Great Falls Lake & Rocky Creek Lake
+All About Great Falls Lake & Rocky Creek Lake, SC

 Some of the most spectacular paddling and fishing water in South Carolina’s Olde English District hides in plain sight between Fishing Creek Reservoir and Lake Wateree.
 Great Falls Lake and Rocky Creek Lake are actually part of the same Catawba River, separated by an island created by an artificial channel diverting the river’s flow for hydroelectric generation purposes.
 Great Falls Lake is the created reservoir, while Rocky Creek Lake is the original channel of the Catawba River south of Fishing Creek.
 Dams owned by Duke Energy contain both Great Falls Lake and Rocky Creek Reservoir, with hydroelectricity generated on both reservoirs.

 Although Rocky Creek Lake is the better-known of the two, it goes by several names.
 The name of Rocky Creek Reservoir was given by Southern Power Company, the predecessor of Duke Energy.
 Many official publications call it Cedar Creek Reservoir.
 Most locals know it as Stumpy Pond.
 The entire water area is under the control of Duke Energy and has no improved recreational facilities along the many miles of shoreline.